-Public Lewdness and Indecent Exposure are both crimes in the State of Texas that involve nudity or exposure in public.
+Public Lewdness and Indecent Exposure are both crimes in the State of Texas that involve nudity or sexual acts in public.
 Public Lewdness is codified in Penal Code 21.07.

 What is Public Lewdness in Texas?